 Put another way, angels (and venture capitalists) look for businesses that are ready to scale with the help of some capital.
 More specifically, they want to invest in businesses that will eventually have an IPO (initial public offering) or be acquired—giving the angel a good return on their investment.

 So come with a good pitch.
 As part of this, make sure to create a business plan that shows business projections with how you plan to achieve your goals.
 Likewise, you should include information about the market opportunity for your business—what niche are you filling, and who will buy your services or products?
 Go ahead: prove you’ve got the entrepreneurship to succeed.

 Once you’ve got a good pitch ready, you can find angel investors.
 There are online directories, like AngelList, but don’t forget to look locally too.
 Your local Chamber of Commerce may have great leads on investors looking to invest money in local businesses.
+Some universities have strong connections with angel investors.
 And if you have a flair for the dramatic, you can even try to get on Shark Tank.
 There are plenty of ways to find angel investors to pitch to.

 However you find your investor, make sure they’re a good fit.
 While it’s tempting to accept funding from any investor who will give you money, you want to be sure that their vision of your partnership and the company aligns with your own.
 Otherwise, giving up that equity will be a problem.